Catholic Church in the Philippines: Cultural impact

 The Spaniards were disapproving of the lifestyle they observed in the natives.
 They blamed the influence of the Devil and desired to "liberate the natives from their evil ways".
 Over time, geographical limitations had shifted the natives into barangays, small kinship units consisting of about 30 to 100 families.

 Each barangay had a mutable caste system, with any sub-classes varying from one barangay to the next.
 Generally, patriarchal lords and kings were called datus and rajas, while the mahárlika were the knight-like freedmen and the timawa were freedmen.
 The alipin or servile class were dependent on the upper classes, an arrangement regarded as slavery by the Spaniards.
 Intermarriage between the timawa and the alipin was permitted, which created a more or less flexible system of privileges and labor services.
 The Spaniards attempted to suppress this class system based on their interpretation that the dependent, servile class was an oppressed group.
 They failed at completely abolishing the system, but instead eventually worked to use it to their own advantage.

 Religion and marriage were also issues that the Spanish missionaries wanted to reform.
 Polygyny was not uncommon, but was mostly confined to wealthier chieftains.
 Divorce and remarriage were also common as long as the reasons were justified.
 Accepted reasons for divorce included illness, infertility, or finding better potential to take as a spouse.
-The missionaries also disagreed with the practices of paying dowries, the "bride price" where the groom paid his father-in-law in gold, and "bride-service", in which the groom performed manual labor for the bride's family, a custom which persisted until the late 20th century.
-Missionaries disapproved of these because they felt bride-price was an act of selling one's daughter, and labor services in the household of the father allowed premarital sex between the bride and groom, which contradicted Christian beliefs.
+The missionaries also disagreed with the practices of paying dowries, the "bride price" where the groom paid his father-in-law in gold, and "bride service", in which the groom performed manual labor for the bride's family, a custom which persisted well into late 20th century.
+Missionaries disapproved of these because they felt the bride price was the sale of one's daughter, and labor for bride's father allowed premarital sex between the bride and groom, which contradicted Christian beliefs.